collectionspace/cspace-installer/README.md

 - Ubuntu 18.04 LTS
 - Python 3.6+
-- SSH enabled
+- SSH enabled and a user with an authorized SSH key

 Servers created by Terraform will have these requirements pre-installed.

-Minimum hardware requirements are: 2 cpu, at least 4GB RAM, 50GB disk.
+Minimum hardware requirements are:

+- 2 cpu
+- 4GB RAM
+- 50GB disk

 ## Steps